Zili125935/Pre-market-Analysis/README.md

 * Step 1:\
  Open Command prompt and choose the location you want to save the auto process.\
- For example, if you want save the file in the 'FDA Clearance Plot' under 'Desktop', you can type
+ For example, if you want save the file in the 'FDA Clearance Plot' under 'Downloads', you can type
 ```
 cd Downloads\FDA Clearance Plot
 ```